symfony/symfony-docs/translation.rst

 Translatable Objects
 --------------------

-.. versionadded:: 5.2

-    Translatable objects were introduced in Symfony 5.2.

 Sometimes translating contents in templates is cumbersome because you need the original message, the translation parameters and the translation domain for each content.
 Making the translation in the controller or services simplifies